mc-cat-tty/tricore-dev-env/README.md

 _12_ is the number of jobs I decided to pass to `make`; find your own tuning.

-You should now see the result of the compilation, namely _Blinky_ - for this project -, in the _build_ folder: `file Blinky`
+You should now see the result of the compilation, namely _Blinky_ - for this specific project -, in the _build_ folder: `file Blinky`.
+If `file` spits out something like `ELF 32-bit [...]
+Siemens Tricore Embedded Processor`, everything should be ok.

+Now let's convert the ELF to the HEX format (if not already done by the build system): `tricore-elf-objcopy -j .text -j .data -O ihex Blinky Blinky.hex`